jaszhix/cinnode/README.md

 ```
 We are passing the initial parameters of ```main``` to our Babel transpiled instance via the global context.

-- Uncomment the first import line of ```applet.js```.

 ## Todo

-- Add a check on whether the Cinnode environment was already loaded by another xlet.
 - Add tests for all Node API polyfills.